Upper Expected Meeting Times for Interdependent Stochastic Agents: Upper and Lower Meeting Times for Interdependent Stochastic Agents

-Depending on the choice of set of allowed actions $\T$, some pair of states in $\ZZ$ may or may not have infinite upper expected meeting time.
-For example, if the set $\T$ is such that $[\underlineT\one_{\{4\}}](2)=0$, i.e an agent in state $2$ can choose not to go to state $4$, then the pair $(1,2)$ would become an absorbing state for $\ZZ^2/S_2$ under this selection; the fact that this possibility exists implies that $(1,2)\in \A_{\T^2}$.
-In this case, every pair of states, e.g. $(2,3)$, that has positive lower probability of eventually hitting $(1,2)$ is part of the set $\U_{\T^2}$ whose states have infinite upper expected meeting time.
+Depending on the choice of the set of allowed actions $\T$, some pair of states in $\ZZ$ may or may not have infinite upper expected meeting time.
+For example, if the set $\T$ is such that $[\underlineT\one_{\{4\}}](2)=0$, i.e an agent in state $2$ can choose not to go to state $4$, then the pair $(1,2)$ would become an absorbing state for $\ZZ^2/S_2$, and naturally $(1,2)\in \A_{\T^2}$.
+In this case, every pair of states, e.g. $(2,3)$, that has positive lower probability of eventually hitting $(1,2)$ would be part of the set $\U_{\T^2}$ whose states also have infinite upper expected meeting time.

 \end{example}